ExMechE/ExMechE.github.io/README.md

 ## Weekly Updates

+### Week 10
+Last week, I completed initial implementation of google maps integration, allowing users to search for a location and giving a preview.
+This took quite a bit of trial and error.

+This week, I plan to test the functionality of the google maps integration, including storage limitations and optimizing the speed of this feature if possible.

+As for any impediments that might exist in the near future, I don't think there should be any concern.
+I plan to use Spring Break to rest and do a planning poker like session with the rest of the work left.

+So far, I think one way to improve is to spend a little bit of time every couple of days for ideation.
+Sometimes, while working, I get a few random ideas and then I forget them a day or two later.
+I need to take some time to record these ideas and expand on them if possible.

 ### Week 9
 Last week, I started implementing google maps API into my project but ran into quite a few issues which slowed down my progress.
 There seem to be some issues connecting to the service but I will devote the next week to smoothing out this part.